secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/contribute/index.html.md

 - Links to GitLab handbook pages, documentation pages, and YouTube videos
 - Links to external articles and resources that can supplement handbook resources
 - Advertising/sharing a live Learner Speaker Series being hosted for GitLab team members, or a public AMA with our Product team.
-These can also be used for members to sign up to attend live learning sessions.
+These can also be used for members to sign up to attend live learning sessions
 - Polling a group of users to get their feedback on an interactive course on Emotional Intelligence
 - Assessing learnings with a short quiz/knowledge check after reading a set of handbook pages
 - Space for learners to upload and share submissions to projects, like a slide deck or animated video they've created

 ### Pathway

-A Pathway is a collection of SmartCards
+A Pathway is a collection of SmartCards organized as a learning path.

 #### Examples of Pathway content

-- A set of 6 handbook pages (SmartCards) readers should review in sequence to gain a stronger understanding of one topic.
+- A set of 6 handbook pages (SmartCards) readers should review in sequence to gain a stronger understanding of one topic

 ### Journey

-A Journey is a structured sequence of SmartCards and Pathways
+A Journey is a structured sequence of SmartCards and Pathways.

 #### Examples of Journey content

-- A set of multiple pathways a user must work through in order to earn a certification, for example GitLab 101 or GitLab 201.
+- A set of multiple pathways a user must work through in order to earn a certification, for example GitLab 101 or GitLab 201

 ## Organizing content in the LXP